Campaign of the Month: February 2012

-The City of Splendors is certainly the greatest of the Sword Coast cities and perhaps the greatest citY on the face of the world.
+Waterdeep, dubbed The City of Splendors is certainly the greatest of the Sword Coast cities and perhaps the greatest city on the face of the world.
 It’s home to as many as two million people, though an accurate census is all but impossible since so many come and go, visiting the open city to trade and otherwise seek fame and fortune.
 Waterdeep is a stable and generally peaceful city, where the rule of law is enforced by a huge and well-equipped watch further backed up by some of the most powerful personalities in the Realms.

 Still, there are parts of Waterdeep that can be dangerous for the unwary, and the rough-and-tumble Dock Ward is one of those parts.

 Running the length of Waterdeep Harbor, this infamous lane is always crowded with strangers to the city just off the many ships that dock there.